 The trading market for our common stock depends, in part, on the research and reports that securities or industry analysts publish about us or our business.
 Securities and industry analysts do not currently, and may never, publish research on the company.
 If no securities or industry analysts commence coverage of the company, the price for our common stock could be negatively impacted.
 In the event securities or industry analysts initiate coverage, if one or more of the analysts who cover us downgrade our common stock or publish inaccurate or unfavorable research about our business, our stock price could decline.
 In addition, if our operating results fail to meet the forecast of analysts, our stock price could decline.
-If one or more of these analysts cease coverage of the company or fail to publish reports on us regularly, demand for our common stock could decrease, which might cause our stock price and trading volume to decline.
+If one or more of these analysts cause coverage of the company or fail to publish reports on us regularly, demand for our common stock could decline.